RedHatParichay/tutorial-ken/README.md

 > Or you may have implemented multiple datapath support already?
 If so, go you!! 🎉

 Luckily, when events are sent to the controller they contain a reference to the datapath that sent the message.
 This datapath construct contains a unique ID (`dpid`).
 So to add support for multiple datapaths to your controller, you need to make sure each datapath can access its own separate state.
-This can be done in the Ryu controller by nesting the dictionary that holds the state into a dictionary of datapath IDs.
+This can be done in the OSKen controller by nesting the dictionary that holds the state into a dictionary of datapath IDs.

 Before you go and add this support though, you should make sure that you are running the topology that has 2 switches!